 But Barbosa had the last word with his eye for a goal delivering an extraordinary climax in Lima.

-Social unrest in the Chilean capital of Santiago had forced the final to be moved to Lima because of the violence that has gripped Chile.
+Social unrest in the Chilean capital of Santiago has forced the final of the Copa Libertadores to be moved to Lima in Peru.

 Last year, River and national rival Boca Juniors played the second leg of the final in Madrid, Spain.
 River fans had attacked the bus carrying the Boca squad outside the host stadium in Buenos Aires.

 This year’s final was the first to be settled in one match.